Division (military): USSR

-Artillery and air defense divisions were organized in like manner.
+Artillery and anti-aircraft artillery divisions were organized differently.

 Before the Second World War, besides the mechanised corps, there were independent tank battalions within rifle divisions.
 These were meant to reinforce rifle units for the purpose of breaching enemy defences.
 They had to act in cooperation with the infantry without breaking away from it and were called tanks for immediate infantry support (tanki neposredstvennoy podderzhki pekhoty).

 After 1945, some Red Army rifle divisions were converted to mechanised (infantry) divisions.
 From 1957, all rifle and mechanised divisions became "motor rifle divisions" (MRDs).
 These divisions usually had approximately 12,000 soldiers.
 During the Soviet era, 25 different MRD staffing and equipage tables existed to reflect different requirements of divisions stationed in different parts of the Soviet Union, the Warsaw Pact countries and Mongolia.
 From 1970 to 1983, a motor rifle regiment was added to tank divisions and an independent tank battalion to motor rifle divisions, and major increases in artillery, mortars, and armoured personnel carriers, in line with the evolution of Soviet doctrine, which began to recognise the need for a conventional phrase, away from the previously expected purely nuclear operations.

 A typical tank division had some 10,000 soldiers, less than those of the infantry, with near identical organization.
+During the Soviet era, 15 different TD staffing and equipage tables existed to reflect different requirements of divisions stationed in different parts of the Soviet Union, the Warsaw Pact countries and Mongolia.

+The Soviet Union organised Machine-Gun Artillery Divisions of artillery, multiple rocket launchers, and static gun positions for use East of the Urals from 1989.

 Similar organizations of units were and still are a part of the Russian Airborne Forces.

 A typical Soviet "frontal aviation division" consisted of three air regiments, a transport squadron, and associated maintenance units.
 The number of aircraft within a regiment varied.
 Fighter and fighter-bomber regiments were usually equipped with about 40 aircraft (36 of the primary unit type and a few utility and spares), while bomber regiments typically consisted of 32 aircraft.
 Divisions were typically commanded by colonels or major generals, or colonels or major generals of aviation in the Air Force.
 Soviet Naval Aviation and the Strategic Missile Forces divisions had either colonels or major generals as commanding officers while the ship divisions were led by captains 1st rank or captains 2nd rank.